yonghao206/Origent/README.md

 Please put input and output folders into code folder

-Table of Files
+### Table of Files

 01_Data_preprocessing.ipynb
 02_EDA_plot.ipynb
 03_model_01_DNN_Gluon.ipynb
 03_model_02_LGB_XGB.ipynb
 pm.py
 04_1Package_demo for internal data.ipynb
 04_2Package_demo for external data.ipynb

-FILE NAME: 01_Data_preprocessing.ipynb
+### FILE NAME: 01_Data_preprocessing.ipynb

 Run the 1st cell to load packages
-Run the 2nd cell to set data types for category features Run the 3rd cell to load internal and external data Run the 4th cell to remove outliers for test data
+Run the 2nd cell to set data types for category features
+Run the 3rd cell to load internal and external data
+Run the 4th cell to remove outliers for test data
 Run the 5th cell to remove outliers for train data
 Run the 6th cell to combine test and train dataset
 Run the 7th cell to remove useless features
 Run the 8th cell to create feature month
-Run the 9th cell to combine feature spine, limb and onset into a new feature and convert it into a value Run the 10th cell to create new features related with t Run the 11th cell to change data type
+Run the 9th cell to combine feature spine, limb and onset into a new feature and convert it into a value
+Run the 10th cell to create new features related with t
+Run the 11th cell to change data type
-Run the 12th cell to transform OHE for feature race_bl, race_bl and rop Run the 13th cell to fill in missing values with mode and median values for category and continuous variables separately Run the 14th cell to output preprocessed data(combined internal and external data)
+Run the 12th cell to transform OHE for feature race_bl, race_bl and rop
+Run the 13th cell to fill in missing values with mode and median values for category and continuous variables separately
+Run the 14th cell to output preprocessed data(combined internal and external data)

-FILE NAME: 02_EDA_plot.ipynb
+### FILE NAME: 02_EDA_plot.ipynb

 Run the 1st cell to load library
 Run the 2nd cell to load preprocessed data
-Run the 3rd cell to Response variable frequency distribution with month Run the 4th cell to Onset differences with month
+Run the 3rd cell to Response variable frequency distribution with month
+Run the 4th cell to Onset differences with month
 Run the 5th cell to Gender differences with month
 Run the 6th cell to Performance of six cases of patients

-FILE NAME: 03_model_01_DNN_Gluon.ipynb
+### FILE NAME: 03_model_01_DNN_Gluon.ipynb

 Run the 1st cell to load packages
 Run the 2nd cell to load preprocessed data
-Run the 3rd cell to define loss function and network structure Run the 4th cell to split patient id into 10 folds
+Run the 3rd cell to define loss function and network structure
+Run the 4th cell to split patient id into 10 folds
 Run the 5th cell to define train model function
-Run the 6th cell to define k-fold cross validation function Run the 7th cell to set hyper-parameters
+Run the 6th cell to define k-fold cross validation function
+Run the 7th cell to set hyper-parameters
 Run the 8th cell to run k_fold_cross_valid
 Run the 9th cell to output predicted train value
 Run the 10th cell to output predicted test value
 Notice: the training process needs at least 6 hours to finish.

-FILE NAME: 03_model_02_LGB_XGB.ipynb
+### FILE NAME: 03_model_02_LGB_XGB.ipynb

 Run the 1st cell to load packages
 Run the 2nd cell to load preprocessed data
 Run the 3rd cell to split patient id into 10 folds
-Run the 4th cell to run LightGBM and XGBoost in 10-folds Run the 5th cell to obtain predicted train value table from DNN and combine the predicted train result of three models Run the 6th cell to obtain best ratios for three models Run the 7th cell to define prediction summary function to compare different predicted result for differnt models Run the 8th cell to show train dataset prediction summary Run the 9th cell to load predicted test value
+Run the 4th cell to run LightGBM and XGBoost in 10-folds
+Run the 5th cell to obtain predicted train value table from DNN and combine the predicted train result of three models
+Run the 6th cell to obtain best ratios for three models
+Run the 7th cell to define prediction summary function to compare different predicted result for differnt models
+Run the 8th cell to show train dataset prediction summary
+Run the 9th cell to load predicted test value
-Run the 10th cell to combine predicted test result of three models Run the 11th cell to show test dataset prediction summary
+Run the 10th cell to combine predicted test result of three models
+Run the 11th cell to show test dataset prediction summary

-FILE NAME: pm.py
+### FILE NAME: pm.py

 NAME: package_gu.pm
 DESCRIPTION: This is a package for evaluating different models and compare the performances for Python.

-PACKAGE CONTENTS:
+### PACKAGE CONTENTS:

 function1: descriptive statistics
 function2: histogram of a column
 function3: box plot of predicted value for every model
 function4: plot predicted VS observed; plot residual VS observed
 function5: MPE for filtered feature
-        function6 and 7: compare the perform of models with filtered feature function 8: get the confidence interval
+function6 and 7: compare the perform of models with filtered feature
-    @author: eileen
-FUNCTIONS
-    binned_prediction_summary(data)
-	# function 1
-    histogram(df, label)
-	# function2 histogram for the column
-    draw_box(df, category, lower, upper)
-	# function 3
-    draw_scatter(df, filter_feature=None, lb=0, ub=0)
-	# function 4
-    MPE_histogram(df, category, lower, upper, model)
-        # function 5
-    prediction_summary(df, filter_feature=None, lb=0, ub=0)
-        # function 6 function 7
+function8: get the confidence interval

-FILE NAME: 04_1Package_demo for internal data.ipynb
+### FILE NAME: 04_1Package_demo for internal data.ipynb

 Run 1st cells to load packages and load the result data.
 Run 2nd cells to show the instructions of the package.
 Run 3rd cells to call the descriptive statistics from the package we created.